-The Global Public Policy Network (GPPN) is proud to announce the new SDG Professional Certificate, a one-year programme providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
-For the launch of this new programme, four GPPN member schools (Columbia SIPA*, Sciences Po School of Public Affairs, Hertie School of Governance and LKY School of Public Policy National University of Singapore) will be sending a select group of students to participate in the first cohort.
+The Global Public Policy Network (GPPN) is proud to organise the SDG Professional Certificate, a unique 6-months programme providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
+For the third iteration of this programme, five GPPN member schools (Columbia SIPA*, Sciences Po School of Public Affairs, Hertie School, Graduate School of Public Policy at the University of Tokyo and LKY School of Public Policy National University of Singapore) will be sending a selected group of students.

 As part of the United Nation’s 2030 Agenda, having specialised knowledge and hands-on experience on how to meet the SDGs is in high demand from government agencies, international organisations and private companies.
 The UN 2030 Agenda and SDG partnerships truly represent a global effort from the public and private sectors, at the international and local level, to respond to the most challenging questions of our time.

 The SDG Professional Certificate will allow you to develop entrepreneurial skills, work with public policy students from our GPPN partner universities, and showcase your projects to an international audience of academics, practitioners and policymakers.

 *Columbia SIPA participates as the GPPN SDG Fellows programme